 · making these ideas tangible to validate them

 · successively mapping out potentials and concrete business, brand, and tech approaches

-· continuously researching, measuring, and validating those approaches in order to make adaptations and expanding upon them
+· continuously researching, measuring, and validating those approaches in order to make adaptations and expand upon them

 How the coronavirus pandemic affects your business, and how are you coping?

 Marcus Funk: The effect on the cooperation within our teams as well as with clients was minor since everything had already been fully digitalized before the pandemic started.